Abdullah-AlAttar/anltk/README.md

 [![License](https://img.shields.io/badge/License-Boost_1.0-lightblue.svg)](https://www.boost.org/LICENSE_1_0.txt)
 # Arabic Natural Language Toolkit (ANLTK)

-ANLTK is a set of Arabic natural language processing tools. developed with focus on performance.
+ANLTK is a set of Arabic natural language processing tools. developed with focus on simplicity and performance.

 ## ANLTK is a C++ library, with python bindings.